duyngoc-adn/DIGITAL-VIETNAMESE-ARTICLE-SUMMARIZATION-USING-TRANSFER-LEARNING/README.md

 ## Experimental process
 ![Thiết kế thí nghiệm](https://github.com/duyngoc-adn/DIGITAL-VIETNAMESE-ARTICLE-SUMMARIZATION-USING-TRANSFER-LEARNING/assets/73750674/d3d1ce30-ffd6-4f80-a960-28202392c83a)
-In this part, we do it through five steps.
 First, we collect data from digital newspapers in a variety of fields.
 Then, processing the raw data because there are some articles that are not useful to the model, which can cause interference that makes the model inferior.
 After processing the collected raw data, we obtained a dataset of 37,367 rows and two columns, divided into three sets: training set, validation set, and test set in the ratio of 8:1:1.
 Once we have the datasets, we install models with different versions for the abstractive summarization tasks.

 ## The best results of models
 <img width="816" alt="Resutls" src="https://github.com/duyngoc-adn/DIGITAL-VIETNAMESE-ARTICLE-SUMMARIZATION-USING-TRANSFER-LEARNING/assets/73750674/c2e96b58-720a-4be9-ac32-bf6fc9cd9fdd">